Dunkl--Pauli Oscillator in an Aharonov--Bohm Flux: Restriction of Admissible Angular Sectors and Thermodynamic Signatures: Introduction

 Beyond conventional quantum mechanics, deformations based on Dunkl operators have attracted considerable interest in mathematical physics.
-Introduced by Dunkl \cite{Dunkl1989,Dunkl1991} and further developed in subsequent works \cite{Rosler2003,Dunkl2008,Dunkl2014}, these operators incorporate reflection symmetries directly into differential operators.
+Introduced by Dunkl \cite{Dunkl1989, Dunkl1991} and further developed in subsequent works \cite{Rosler2003, Dunkl2008, Dunkl2014}, these operators incorporate reflection symmetries directly into differential operators.
+In the context of integrable many‑body systems, Dunkl operators provide an algebraic framework that maps the singular \(1/r^2\) interactions of the Calogero–Moser model to a set of decoupled harmonic oscillators, thereby encoding particle statistics directly into the kinetic structure \cite{Calogero1971, Sutherland1971, Moser1975, Olshanetsky1981}.
 As a result, the kinetic term of the Hamiltonian contains discrete reflection operators characterized by deformation parameters.
-Dunkl operators are closely related to integrable many-body systems such as the Calogero--Moser model \cite{Calogero1971,Sutherland1971,Moser1975,Olshanetsky1981}, and they lead to modified angular momentum structures and generalized oscillator spectra.
-The Dunkl formalism has been applied to a variety of quantum systems, including Dirac and Klein--Gordon equations with Dunkl derivatives \cite{Mota2021a,Mota2021b}, Dunkl--Pauli systems in magnetic fields \cite{Bouguerne2024,Benchikha2025}, and noncommutative phase-space extensions \cite{Hassanabadi2023}.
+The Dunkl formalism has been applied to a variety of quantum systems, including Dirac and Klein–Gordon equations with Dunkl derivatives \cite{Mota2021a, Mota2021b}, Dunkl–Pauli systems in magnetic fields \cite{Bouguerne2024, Benchikha2025}, and noncommutative phase-space extensions \cite{Hassanabadi2023}.
 In these models, the presence of reflection symmetry introduces additional quantum sectors and modifies the structure of the energy spectrum.

-When the Dunkl deformation is combined with an Aharonov--Bohm flux in two dimensions, the resulting model exhibits a rich interplay between discrete reflection symmetry and topological gauge phases.
-The magnetic flux shifts the angular momentum quantum number, while the Dunkl parameters modify the effective centrifugal potential, producing a deformed spectrum that reflects both topological and symmetry effects \cite{Genest2013a,Genest2013b,Bouguerne2024}.
-Such systems provide a useful theoretical framework for exploring the role of discrete symmetries and gauge fields in deformed quantum mechanics.

-In the present work, we investigate the stationary Dunkl--Pauli equation in two dimensions in the presence of an Aharonov--Bohm flux.
-This study complements our previous analysis of the time-dependent case \cite{Khantoul2026} by focusing instead on stationary states and their thermodynamic implications.
-After deriving the exact energy spectrum of the system, which reveals a topological constraint linking the Dunkl parameters to the reflection parity, we construct the canonical partition function and analyze the resulting thermodynamic quantities, including the internal energy, entropy, and heat capacity.
-Our results demonstrate how the combined effects of Dunkl reflection symmetry and the AB topological phase manifest in the statistical properties of the system, providing new insight into the thermodynamics of deformed quantum models in the presence of gauge fields.
+\textbf{Despite these advances, the combined effect of an Aharonov–Bohm flux and Dunkl reflection symmetry has remained largely unexplored.} Existing works treat either topological phases in conventional Pauli systems or Dunkl deformations in the absence of singular gauge fields.
+The interplay between a point‑like magnetic flux (which breaks rotational symmetry in a topological way) and the discrete reflection operators (which introduce parity‑dependent effective potentials) raises a fundamental question: \emph{Does the singular AB flux impose additional constraints on the allowed reflection sectors and angular states?}